Surety bonds — NewPicass 14.Net's vertical line

 CIG, L210, AGEA and other surety bond lines.
 The historical domain NewPicass 14.Net was designed for, with 9+ European surety insurers in production.

 Surety bonds are NewPicass 14.Net's historical domain.
-9+ European insurers operating in the surety line use the platform in production, some for more than a decade.
-The verticality translates into capabilities not replicable by generalist PAS: native CIG/ANAC integration for public-tender verification, templates for every type (bid bond, performance bond, L210 VAT, AGEA agricultural, AGEA storage, joint ventures with quotas), differentiated bond-call workflow for "first-demand" vs "prior-execution", regress and recovery handling post-payment, mapping to Lloyd's Risk Codes for Italian coverholders.
-The line's typical loss ratio (1-3% on ordinary surety, up to 15-20% on retroactive lines) requires granular exposure dashboards by client/sector/area: all native in the Analytics module.
+9+ European insurance companies operating in the surety line use the platform in production, some for more than 10 years.
+The verticality translates into capabilities not replicable by generalist PASs: native CIG/ANAC integration for public-tender verification, templates for every type (bid bond, performance bond, L210 VAT, AGEA agricultural, AGEA storage, JV with shares), differentiated call workflow for "first-demand" vs "prior-execution", post-payment regress and recoveries management, Lloyd's Risk Code mapping for Italian coverholders.
+The line's typical claims experience (1-3% loss ratio for ordinary surety, up to 15-20% for retroactive lines) requires granular exposure dashboards per customer/sector/area: all native in the Analytics module.

 Natively supported surety bond types